Break, Rest, and Meal Period Guidelines

 eight consecutive hours: you must take a 30 minute unpaid meal period during that shift.

-four or five consecutive hours: your supervisor can give you one 15 minute unpaid break, but it is not required.
+four or five consecutive hours: your supervisor may give you one 15 minute unpaid break, but it is not required.

 Work-Study Handbook | Next Page >